 - Framework Profiles

 Code that is secure makes it more difficult for hackers to take direct control of a device or gain access to another device.
 You need to incorporate secure coding practices throughout software development to ensure secure code.

 The best way to ensure secure coding is to use a static code analyzer.
 By using a static code analyzer, you are able to enforce coding standard rules and flag security violations.

 Application Security (AppSec) provides guidance on how to ensure secure development throughout the whole lifecycle, including after the application has launched.

 Secure Coding Standards Overview

 Secure coding standards are rules and guidelines used to prevent security vulnerabilities.
-Used effectively, secure coding standards prevent, detect, and eliminate errors that could compromise software security.
+They prevent, detect, and eliminate errors that could compromise software security.

-Secure coding guidelines are especially important for embedded development — which relies on C/C++ coding languages— and enterprise software — which relies on C# and Java coding languages.
-For that reason, to better effectively manage potential cybersecurity risks, it is essential that you use secure coding standards to better ensure that your code is safe and secure.
+Secure coding guidelines are especially important for embedded development — which relies on C/C++ coding languages.
+They're also important for enterprise software — which relies on C# and Java coding languages.

 Learn more about secure coding standards: